aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/revisionsview/_index.md

 ### Remarks

-The default value is Original.
+The default value is .

 ### Examples